 The fare is €3 one way or €4 return and is paid in cash on the bus (coins or small value notes only).

-The Cruise Buses don’t have a set timetable instead they are coordinated with the arrival and departure of the cruise liners.
+The buses don’t have a set timetable instead they are coordinated with the arrival and departure of the cruise liners.

 In the mornings when passengers disembark from the ships buses depart every few minutes.
 Later in the day the buses run less frequently so you should check the schedule with the driver and plan your return trip accordingly.

 The journey from the cruise terminals to the Columbus monument takes about 10 minutes.
 From here you can start visiting Barcelona on foot since many of Barcelona’s most popular sights such as the Ramblas, the Maritime Museum, the Gothic quarter and the historic Port Vell are close by.

 Open top city tour buses stop at the Columbus monument and near the World Trade Centre terminals.